xaoxuu/Coding-Guidelines-for-Cocoa/docs/pages/mydoc/mydoc_alerts.md

 If you need multiple paragraphs, enter `<br/><br/>` tags.
 This is because block level tags aren't allowed here, as Kramdown is processing the content as Markdown despite the fact that the content is surrounded by HTML tags.
 Here's an example with a break:

 ```
-{%raw%}{% include note.html content="This is my note.
+{%raw%}{% include tip.html content="This is my note.
 All the content I type here is treated as a single paragraph. <br/><br/> Now I'm typing on a  new line." %}{% endraw%}
 ```

 Here's the result:

-{% include note.html content="This is my note.
+{% include tip.html content="This is my note.
 All the content I type here is treated as a single paragraph. <br/><br/> Now I'm typing on a  new line." %}

 ## Types of alerts available

 There are four types of alerts you can leverage:

+* tip.html
 * note.html
-* tip.html
+* danger.html
 * warning.html
-* important.html

 They function the same except they have a different color, icon, and alert word.
 You include the different types by selecting the include template you want.
 Here are samples of each alert:

-{% include note.html content="This is my note." %}
+{% include tip.html content="This is my note." %}

-{% include tip.html content="This is my tip." %}
+{% include note.html content="This is my tip." %}

-{% include warning.html content="This is my warning." %}
+{% include danger.html content="This is my error info." %}

-{% include important.html content="This is my important info." %}
+{% include warning.html content="This is my warning info." %}

 These alerts leverage includes stored in the \_include folder.
 The `content` option is a parameter that you pass to the include.
 In the include, the parameter is passed like this: